nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 * Accessing public variables of other game objects
 * Waiting for enemy sprite to be created and eventually killed to display win/lose text

+## Week 1

+### 1. What tasks did I work on / complete?

+* Clifton Francis
+	* Added player collision detection with terrain to avoid travelling though objects
+	* Found Assets for enemy sprites and items
+	* Edited sprite sheets and imported sprites into project
+* Animesh Grover
+* Watcharit Maharutainont
+* Phani Teja Kantamneni

+### 2. What am I planning to work on next?

+* Clifton Francis
+	* Decide on design pattern to implement
+	* Design level 5
+	* Begin implementing level 5
+* Animesh Grover
+* Watcharit Maharutainont
+* Phani Teja Kantamneni

+### 3. What tasks are blocked waiting on another team member?